Summary

 APIs for end-users or open APIs can be used by any developer without any restrictions.
 These types of APIs don’t have particularly strict authentication and authorization measures because the providers want the API to be adopted by as many developers as possible.
 Sometimes this type of API will be available for a subscription fee which is tiered depending on the number of API calls being made.

-Who Writes API documentation?
+Who Writes API Documentation?

-Naturally, as developers are the ones who actually build the APIs they are often tasked with writing the documentation.
+Naturally, as developers are the ones who build the APIs they are often tasked with writing the documentation.
 Unfortunately, developer-driven documentation can often be overly technical because developers are so close to the subject matter.
 Documentation written by developers may also fall by the wayside as developers are actually focused on building and maintaining the API.

 For this reason, many companies employ professional technical writers to create their API documentation.
 Technical writers have the technical ability to understand the API and the creative skills to be able to write engaging content for end users who are developers.